Petrified Wood | A Fascinating Mineral

 The word petrifaction comes from Ancient Greek and literally means "wood turned into stone".
 The word fossil comes from the Latin fossus meaning "dug up" or "buried".
 In English we use the term petrified to describe a situation where someone is paralysed with fear and so scared that they froze.
 Petrified literally means to convert or change something into stone and comes from the Latin word "petra" meaning rock or stone.
 The origins of the suffix "fied" is believed to have come from the Latin "facere" meaning to "make".

 Fossilized wood and petrified wood are terms that are often used interchangeably and deciphering the difference between these two natural minerals is not easy.
 A thread from 2012 that I discovered in The Fossil Forum makes interesting reading and addresses the matter well.

 Petrifaction is a form of fossilization but for the purpose of simplicity the word fossilization tends to be used instead.
 In the afore mentioned forum thread one thing that's emphasised is that not all fossils are reinforced or replaced with minerals but those which are do seem to be classified as fossilized as opposed to petrified.
 The definition of "fossil" according to the Oxford dictionary is "the remains or impression of a prehistoric plant or animal embedded in rock and preserved in petrified form".
 It defines "petrifaction" as "the process by which organic matter exposed to minerals over a long period is transformed into a stony substance".
 Although any organism can be petrified, wood, bone and shell are the most common.

 Peanut Wood Type of Petrified Wood

-Peanut wood gets its name from the distinctive round to oval shaped markings which can sometimes resemble peanuts.
+Peanut wood gets its name from the distinctive round to oval shaped markings which can resemble peanuts.

-Buy Petrified Wood
+Our Collection of Petrified Wood